 I was bruised and broken after losing both my parents in December 2007/January 2008.
 In the May of that year, my husband had to go to Ireland on business and suggested that our son and I might like to come too.
 Five months had done nothing to dull my sorrow and I welcomed the idea of an adventure.
 The Irish offices of the company my husband works for were in Cork, a place I had heard of but knew little about.
 I didn’t have time to do any research before we left either.

 On our first full day there my son and I dropped my husband off at the office, and set off to explore.
-I had a GPS Satellite Navigation device so I felt pretty confident.
-However just as we turned out of the car park I saw a sign saying “Blarney Castle 8 kilometres’.
+Just as we turned out of the car park I saw a sign saying “Blarney Castle 8 kilometres’.
 It was totally out of the blue.
 The Blarney Stone could not have been further from my mind.
 Could the stone really be so close?
-We followed the signs.

-I found myself almost breathless with anticipation.
-Sure enough, not much further on, the signs referred not just to the castle, but also to the stone.
+As we followed the signs, I found myself almost breathless with anticipation.
+Sure enough, not much further on, the signs referred not just to the castle, but also to the stone!

 We arrived at Blarney Castle and were overwhelmed by the beauty of the place.
 It is set in gorgeous grounds, full of flowers and plants.
 But where was the stone?

 Signs led us to a tower – a very, very tall tower.
 It seemed my Dad was right about the height part, although perhaps not the hill.
 I was beginning to feel a tad alarmed.
 My son and I climbed the stairs of the tower for what seemed like ages, narrow stone encased staircases.
 Luckily there were plenty of other people climbing too, or I might have felt seriously claustrophobic.